 - Enables students to specialize in one of three streams—the global economy, global civil society, or global institutions—only after having achieved a level of fluency in all three;

 - Provides students with the critical management skills required to take a leadership role in their chosen field;

 - Prepares students for strategic thinking and responsible leadership on global issues;

 - Draws on the strength of the University of Toronto's faculty across a wide range of disciplines;

-Want to learn more about the MGA program from a current student?
+Learn more about the MGA program from current students.
+View profiles here.